benny-dreamly/mow/docs/network protocol.md

 # MultiworldGG General Client
 ## MultiworldGG Connection Handshake
-These steps should be followed in order to establish a gameplay connection with an MultiworldGG session.
+These steps should be followed in order to establish a gameplay connection with a MultiworldGG session.

 1. Client establishes WebSocket connection to MultiworldGG server.
 2. Server accepts connection and responds with a [RoomInfo](#RoomInfo) packet.